A Perfect Storm: First-Nature Geography and Economic Development: Archaeological findings

 I.e. it is equally likely that a coin truly originates at any particular point in time the range offered by the archaeologists.

-**Note:** This is an assumption.
+This distribution is an assumption.
 The archaeologists specify a range but not a distribution.
 How should this range be interpreted?
-A straightforward alternative is to intepret it as a 95 percent confidence interval of the normal distribution.
+A straightforward alternative is to interpret it as a 95 percent confidence interval of the normal distribution.
 This is also tested.